Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 1. As administrator, press the Windows key and type `Task Scheduler` and Enter.
 2. In the right panel, click on `Create Basic Task`.
-3. Name `Automatic restart every night` and click Next.
+3. Name `KioskNightlyReboot` and click Next.
 4. When asked `When do you want the task to start?`, select `Daily`.
 Click Next.
 5. Select some time in the night, like `05:00:00`
 6. Clicking Next will bring you to the Action page.
 Enter "powershell.exe" under "Program/script",